mittulmandhan/java-interview-prep/10 static/README.md

   - static block
   - main method called
 * In case of inheritance, flow of execution of static blocks is top to bottom i.e. parent to child.
+* If you want more codes than given in folder then [click here](https://github.com/mittulmandhan/java-interview-prep/tree/master/16%20static%2C%20init%20%26%20local%20blocks/static_block_codes)
 * Following is an example of a use case of static block:
 ````
 class A {